 Mary’s Bridge – From the parking lot, head up the hill towards the castle until you reach the souvenir shop on the left.
 Take the walking path on the right from there and follow signs for Mary’s bridge, here.
 This view provides an unobstructed view of the castle with the valley behind it, so it really pops in photos.
-Note that the bridge was closed for construction when we visited last month in February.
+Note that the bridge is often closed in winter due to snow and ice.

 Pollat Gorge – For higher-up views of the castle, cross Mary’s bridge and continue on the hiking trails into the woods.
 Here you’ll find additional views without hordes of tourists.
 Note these trails are currently closed due to rockfall, so I’d recommend checking the Neuschwanstein Castle website for the latest.